 This may seem obvious, but remember that damp locks and makeup will require you to touch up.

 Make your own beauty emergency kit including a towel, comb, brush, hair spray, and makeup.

 10 – Wear a Smile Inside and Out

-The most important tip for surviving rain is sporting a positive attitude.
+The most important tip for surviving rain is to sport a positive attitude.
 If you have a smile, so will your guests.

 Rather than seeing rain as a damper on your wedding day, think of it as an adventure.
 Have your private moment of frustration and get on with having fun.

 Happiness, as they say, is contagious and even if your guests get a little damp, they will likely follow suit and your lead.